KeithTohx/ID_Assg1_Website/README.md

 ## Testing
 As mentioned above, the background colour of the website will change depending on the screen size.
-* Navigation bar will turn into grey and contents background will turn into dark grey when website is viewed on large screens such as desktop.
+* When viewed on a large screen (desktop), the overall theme of the website will be dark mode.
+In other words, the background colour of the navigation bar and contents will turn into different tones of grey.
-* Navigation bar will turn into dark green and contents background will turn into dark cyan when website is viewed on small screens such as smartphones.
+* When viewed on a small screen (smartphone), the overall theme will be light mode.
+The background colour of the navigation bar and contents will turn into light grey and white respectively.
+The layout of some contents will also change to fill up the width of the display.

 ## Credits
 The two icons (camera.png and book.png) in the About Me page were obtained from Google.